“Come into my Parlor …”

 Kore Desires is about intimacy.
 It is a space where words, curiosity and desire can kiss deeply.
 A space for erotica, sexual politics, musings on the dark and light of sexuality.
 And invitations from me to you to write.
 Write from your body, write from your longings.
 Write from the silences too.
 French feminist and forward-thinking seeress urged:

-My affair with erotica had begun, although I didn’t quite know it at the time.
+My affair with erotica began about three years ago.
 Currently, I’m in love with the short story form of erotica.
 I have passionate encounters with erotic poetry, casual flings with the occasional article, am steadily dating the draft for a themed collection of short erotica stories (all mine) and am regrettably, estranged from my novella project.
-I do, however have hopes of reconcilation in the near future.
+I do, however have hopes of reconciliation in the near future.

-In my erotic wriitng, desire is always an underscore.
+In my erotic writing, desire is always an underscore.
 My characters are either immersing themselves in it, or working out what is needed to get there.
 It could be the perfect seat on a train with a perfect view, or a cucumber curved just so, or the collision of hip bones with thigh, mouth with throat.
-Below, a morsel about desire from my poem Threshold:

 I’m curious.
 Another of my favourite words.
 Whisper it into my virtual ear.
 (More wine?)